ThorNolan/AJAX-Gif-Finder/README.md

 GIF Me Some Space
 =======================================
 A simple site I made that populates the page with relevant gifs based on keyword searches from user input and button presses.
-The theme is space, so the first buttons will be space themed, but users are free to add any additional themes they would like using the form on the page.
+The theme is space, so the first buttons that appear on the navbar are all space themed, but users are free to add any additional themes they would like using the form on the page.

 ![demo image](assets/images/giphy-demo-image.PNG)